 - William H. Hill, former Head of the OSCE Mission to Moldova, and former Professor of National Security Strategy at the National War College in Washington DC

-- Barbara Kunz, French Institute for International Relations, ifri
+- Barbara Kunz, Research Fellow, French Institute for International Relations, ifri

 This conference will be held in English.
 Invitation only.